 Dogwood’s tutors help students with over 30 Advanced Placement (AP) courses that teach college-level material to high school students.
 Many students come for help throughout the school year but more need help with the AP exams at the end of the courses.

-AP Exams in May 2020
+AP Exams in May 2021

-- Students will take tests a week later than usual in May (5/11-5/22) — with makeup dates in June (6/1-6/5) if school gives permission
+- Students will take tests early in May (5/3-5/14) — with makeup dates later in May

-The AP exams will be very different in 2020, but many of the same challenges remain from prior years.
 Count on Dogwood’s expert tutors to help your student manage the mountain of content for each AP course and improve their writing skills for DBQ and free response questions — leading to higher scores on AP exams.